Top 10... Withlacoochee State Trail

 From outside Inverness south to Floral City, the trail passes Fort Cooper State Park.
 While mostly shaded and away from the road, some portions run next to Hwy 41.
 However, there is enough space to allow for a line of tall shade trees between the trail and the road.
 This provides a shadier, more pleasant close-to-road experience than most other roadside trails.

-To ride all or part of my recommended southern 10 mile section, I like to park at Lake Townsen Regional Park (shown as "Withlacoochee Riverside Community Park" on Google Earth), just south of Istachatta near the intersection of CR 439 and CR 476, west of Nobleton.
+To ride all or part of my recommended southern 10 mile section, I like to park at Lake Townsen Regional Park (shown as "Withlacoochee Riverside Community Park" on Google maps), just south of Istachatta near the intersection of CR 439 and CR 476, west of Nobleton.
 While not an "official" trailhead, there are full facilities here and the trail runs through the Park.
 Here, you are in the Withlacoochee State Forest.
 Just south of the Park (before CR 476), there is a short unpaved path to a fishing pier on the Withlacoochee River.

 Riding north from Lake Townsen Regional Park, it's slightly over 1/2 mile to the Istachatta General Store.
 Then it's another 7 miles of rural, sometimes tree-lined cycling to Floral City.